Why You Should Use a CRM (and some Best Practices for using your System)1 Feb 2021

 Quite often, people think that, once they’ve selected and purchased their CRM system, the hard part is over.

-Let me walk you an ideal implementation, so you can see what I mean about there being a lot of work in this process:
+Let me walk you an ideal implementation.
+That way you can see what I mean about there being a lot of work in this process:

-- Review your CRM strategy – a good habit to get in throughout the process.
-(Hopefully this was a big part of your sales process, so this is really just a way to boost your memory)
+Hopefully this was a big part of your sales process, so this is really just a way to boost your memory.

-- Appoint a CRM champion – this is someone who will take charge of the configuration and training.
-Making sure you are getting the CRM your business needs and help work out your best practices.
+Your CRM Champion is someone who will take charge of the configuration and training.
+They will make sure you are getting the CRM your business needs and help work out your best practices.

-- Configuration – this may be something you do on your own or a process you do alongside your CRM provider.
-Either way it is a big part of making sure your CRM works for you.
+This may be something you do on your own or a process you do alongside your CRM provider.
+But it is a big part of making sure your CRM works for you.
 This configuration may include: